file9.ai

 Geography

-Senegal is situated in Western Africa, bordered by the North Atlantic Ocean and neighboring countries including The Gambia, Guinea-Bissau, Guinea, Mali, and Mauritania.
-Its diverse terrain features low plains and the highest point located at 648 meters.
-Senegal has a tropical climate with a significant rainy season from May to November and a dry season from December to April.
+Senegal is situated in Western Africa, sharing borders with The Gambia, Guinea, Guinea-Bissau, Mali, and Mauritania.
+The country's diverse terrain includes low, rolling plains and a coastline of 531 km along the Atlantic Ocean.
+Senegal's climate is tropical, featuring a rainy season from May to November and a dry season from December to April.

 People and Society